b4k0/b4k0/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🔎    &nbsp; Exploring new technologies and developing software applications and cybersecurity solutions.
+- 🔎    &nbsp; Exploring new technologies and developing web applications and cybersecurity solutions.
 - 🎓🎓     &nbsp; MSc Digital Systems Security at University of Piraeus.
 - 🎓   &nbsp; MEng Computer Engineering and Informatics Department at University of Patras.
 - 💼     &nbsp; Working as Cyber Security Engineer.
-- 🌱     &nbsp; Learning more about Cyber Security, Automations and Web Development.
+- 🌱     &nbsp; Learning more about Cyber Security, Automations, APIs and Web Development.

 <h1></h1>